disc99/hogan/README.md

 ```

 ### Feature: insert
-Describe table name whith label, and execute SQL each of it.
+Describe table name whith label, and execute SQL each of it.<br>
-Execute 'Insert' according to the table definition.
+Execute 'Insert' according to the table definition.<br>
 And of cource you can deal with the number of labels.

 ```groovy